-3 Things That Actually Work On Stretch Marks
+Purple Stretch Marks: 3 Things That Actually Work To Fade Them

-The main causes for the appearance of stretch marks are both pregnancy and puberty.
-Also – drastic weight changes that happen quickly (so the skin isn’t able to flex or shrink as fast as your whole body).
+Now, the main causes of purple stretch marks are both pregnancy, puberty, and drastic weight changes that happen quickly (so the skin isn’t able to flex or shrink as fast as your whole body).
 It’s not dangerous to get purple stretch marks on your body, but it can be an aesthetical and psychological problem.
 Since it’s easier to fade purple stretch marks while they’re fresh, it’s recommended to start working on them as early as possible.

-Anyone can develop stretch marks, no matter if they are male or female.
+Anyone can develop purple stretch marks, no matter if they are male or female.
 The reason why you see purple stretch marks in particular, is because they are new.
 In the early stages, a stretch mark will resemble a thin purple line on your skin that is slightly different than the rest of your skin.
 The purple hue is is created by tiny blood vessels that are showing through.
-Thankfully, in the majority of cases, almost all stretch marks fade and develop a lighter tone that is less visible.
+Thankfully, in the majority of cases, almost all purple stretch marks fade and develop a lighter tone that is less visible, over time.

-In my unpopular opinion, stretch marks can also be beautiful.
+In my unpopular opinion, purple stretch marks can also be beautiful!
 Yes, they might look unpleasant, but nevertheless, they show that something significant happened in your life.
-It might be becoming a woman, giving birth, losing unnecesary weight...
+It might be becoming a woman, giving birth, quickly losing unnecessary weight...
 And even that you’ve gained weight, whether due to stress or just enjoying food a lot – it’s still a part of your life story.
-There’s nothing to be ashamed about.
+Purple stretch marks are nothing to be ashamed about.

 1) Drink the right amount of water for your body

-Staying properly hydrated is the first step in dealing with stretch marks.
-Water is the most efficient way to reduce stretch marks due to the fact that hydrated skin is softer, elastic and more toned.
-Moreover, drinking plenty of water will prevent stretch marks from developing in other areas of your body.
+Staying properly hydrated is the first and most important step when dealing with purple stretch marks.
+Water is one of the most efficient ways to reduce purple stretch marks due to the fact that hydrated skin is softer, elastic, and more toned.
+Drinking plenty of water will also prevent purple stretch marks from developing in other areas of your body.

 I used to be a lazy drinker (still speaking about water here!) and go with a glass or two of water per day, which is obviously not enough.

-2) Aloe Vera as a stretch marks home remedy
+2) Aloe Vera can make purple stretch marks lighter

-One of the most effective home remedies for stretch marks is using a pomade made out of 60 millilitres of Aloe Vera gel mixed with ten vitamin E capsules and five vitamin A capsules.
-Applying this daily leads to a visible reduction in the appearance of stretch marks.
+One of the most effective home remedies for purple stretch marks is using a pomade made out of 60 milliliters of Aloe Vera gel mixed with ten vitamin E capsules and five vitamin A capsules.
+Applying this daily leads to a visible reduction in the appearance of purple stretch marks.

-This happens because of the fact that Aloe Vera is abundant in healing properties (that’s why it’s commonly used in sunburn products).
+Why?
+Because Aloe Vera is abundant in skin-healing properties (that’s why it’s commonly used in sunburn products).
 It is an ally when it comes to boosting skin’s health and stimulating the natural damage repair processes in your skin.
 When combined with powerful antioxidants and oils, it becomes a real enemy to purple stretch marks anywhere on the body!

-Choose an organic aloe vera gel when possible and, if you can’t get vitamin A + E in capsule form, you can always use natural oils like coconut, macadamia, rosehip seed or jojoba which are high in these vitamins as well.
+Choose an organic Aloe Vera gel when possible and, if you can’t get vitamin A + E in capsule form, you can always use natural oils like coconut, macadamia, or rosehip seed oil which are high in these vitamins as well.

-Apply this mixture on your stretch marks (do not tug your skin!) and allow it to work for around 10 minutes.
+Gently apply this mixture on your stretch marks (do not tug your skin!) and allow it to work for around 10 minutes.
 After washing it off, apply a product all over your body that hydrates deeply (the aloe vera gel + vitamins mixture worked wonders for me).

-Anyway, various home-made remedies include regular kitchen items such as potato juice, lemon juice, cocoa butter or olive oil, all-natural ingredients that have healing properties and aim to hydrate and repair your skin.
+You can also try other home-made remedies for purple stretch marks, such as potato juice, papaya, cocoa butter, or olive oil – all-natural ingredients that have healing properties and aim to hydrate and repair the skin.

-The trick is to stick to the plan and apply daily such mixture along with an exfoliator for at least a month.
+The trick is to stick to the plan and care for your purple stretch marks every day, for at least a month.
 After that period, you will observe that those home-made remedies actually start to work and fade your purple stretch marks, even though it may seem unbelievable at first.

 When trying various things to reduce purple stretch marks, it’s important to remember that everybody has a different body – and different skin too.
 If natural remedies don’t work for you, don’t hesitate to try store-bought products as well.
 You can also opt for a pregnancy anti-stretch marks oil, even if you aren’t pregnant.
-These are specifically formulated to help keep skin elastic and fade visible scars:
+These are specifically formulated to help keep skin very elastic and fade visible scars:

-… And even if nothing helps – don’t forget to love your body the way it is.
+At last – don’t forget to love your body the way it is.
 There’s always room for improvement in our bodies, but even purple stretch marks, white stretch marks, moles, scars and pigmentation can be beautiful if you learn to embrace it.
 Even Kylie Jenner loves to show off a big scar on her thigh – and nothing is prettier than being confident in your own skin.